-In addition, the guide contains information on how to embed the practice of MoV into an organization.
+In addition, the guide contains information on how to embed the practice of MoV into your organization.
 It also includes four appendices covering document outlines, a toolbox of useful techniques, guidance on how to conduct a health check on MoV practice within an organization and how to assess and improve maturity of MoV practice.

-This guide is intended to inform Senior Management who may be concerned with applying MoV to portfolios, programmes, projects or operations, or to supplement other management methods to deliver strategy.
+This guide is intended to inform senior management who may be concerned with applying MoV to portfolios, programmes, projects or operations, or to supplement other management methods to deliver strategy.
 There is also an Executive Guide to Value Management, a pocket-sized guide which is published separately and intended specifically to help Senior Management optimize the use of resources to enhance the delivery of essential benefits and so improve value for money.

 MoV supplements the main purposes of PRINCE2® (delivery of business benefits through project management), MSP® (transformational change), and M_o_R® (reducing uncertainty) with its main purpose of maximising value.